David versus Goliath. It’s easy to forget that this is about more than a Sunday school lesson.

 You want to know that your agency takes your income needs seriously.

 You want to know who works on your account.

 You want to know that someone is focused on results for you.

 In our careers, we’ve served some of the biggest and most well-known national ministries.
-Last year we delivered a couple of million pieces of direct mail for clients, launched 6 websites, deployed 15 social media campaigns . . . overall about 350 projects of all shapes and sizes — each and every one custom-tailored to fit the needs and dreams of our individual clients.
+Last year we delivered a couple of million pieces of direct mail for clients, plus we sent over 2 million emails, launched 7 websites, deployed 11 digital ad campaigns . . . overall about 400 projects of all shapes and sizes — each and every one custom-tailored to fit the needs and dreams of our individual clients.

 You see, we’re the underdogs, but we’re really not small.

 Gradually, the world is realizing the lesson of David and Goliath: BIG isn’t necessarily best.
 In fact, amazing service, great results and intense passion are usually delivered by a small team of caring pros.
 BIG often means slow, impersonal and “take it the way we build it.”

 If you want cookie-cutter, same-as-everyone-else’s fundraising, find a Goliath to work with, there’s plenty of ‘em.